Francesca Cornelli: Career

 Cornelli has held positions in various business schools; Wharton School of the University of Pennsylvania, Fuqua School of Business at Duke University, London School of Economics, Indian School of Business in Hyderabad and the New Economic School in Moscow.

 Kellogg School of Management

 Cornelli's term as Dean for Kellogg, where she also holds the position of Donald P. Jacobs Chair of Finance, commenced on August 1, 2019.

 Additional affiliations and memberships

-Aside from her current positions, Cornelli is an editor of the Review of Financial Studies, and previously served on the Board of Editors of The Review of Economic Studies and as an associate editor at the Journal of Finance.
+Aside from her current positions, Cornelli is an editor of the Review of Financial Studies, and previously was on the Board of Editors of The Review of Economic Studies and as an associate editor at the Journal of Finance.

 Furthermore, Cornelli is a Research Fellow of the Center for Economic and Policy Research (CEPR), a European Corporate Governance Institute (ECGI) Research Fellow and a director of the Society of Financial Intermediation.
 She has been a member of the Council of the European Economic Association, of the Council of the Royal Economic Society, a director of the American Finance Association and a member of the Scientific Committee of the Banque de France Foundation.